Cardiac Catheterization Labs

-At our full-service Cardiac Catheterization Laboratories of NewYork-Presbyterian/Columbia University Irving Medical Center, ColumbiaDoctors, and NewYork-Presbyterian Medical Group Westchester perform emergency and elective angioplasty to unblock clogged heart arteries, in addition to other minimally invasive interventional heart procedures.
-Our 24/7 catheterization labs are one of the few centers in Westchester County licensed to perform emergency cardiac angioplasty and treat acute myocardial infarctions (heart attacks).
+At our two full-service Cardiac Catheterization Laboratories at NewYork-Presbyterian Lawrence Hospital, ColumbiaDoctors perform emergency and elective angioplasty to unblock clogged heart arteries, in addition to other minimally invasive interventional procedures.
+Our 24/7 catheterization labs are among the few centers in Westchester County licensed to perform emergency cardiac angioplasty and treat acute myocardial infarctions (heart attacks).

-In addition to interventional cardiologists, the Cath Labs are staffed by highly trained and specialized nurses, physician assistants, and angioplasty and electrophysiology specialists.
-Our team performs about 150 procedures every month, making us one of the most experienced catheterization labs in Westchester County.
+In addition to interventional cardiologists, the Catheterization Labs are staffed by highly trained and specialized nurses, physician assistants, and angioplasty and electrophysiology specialists.
+Our team performs about 160 procedures every month, making us one of the most experienced catheterization programs in Westchester County

 We adhere to the American Heart Association’s “Mission: Lifeline” guidelines and use of the LIFENET® System, which emergency medical personnel use to wirelessly transmit a patient's data from the ambulance to our hospital.
 We can evaluate these data before the patient arrives and have everything in place when the ambulance pulls in, speeding the delivery of lifesaving cardiac care.
 Moreover, the Catheterization Labs are located upstairs from the emergency room, saving precious minutes for a patient who may be having a heart attack.